Gregor Edmunds

 Gregor Edmunds (born 1977) is a Scottish Highland Games competitor and strongman.
-Gregor is a winner of the World Highland Games Championships, world record holder in Highland games throwing the 28lb weight 95’10.5" Highlander Challenge, and Scotland's Strongest Man.
+Gregor is a winner of the World Highland Games Championships, Scotland's Strongest Man and former world record holder in 28 lb Weight throw event with a throw of 29.21 m at Highlander Challenge at Markinch.

 Background

 Edmunds was born in 1977 to Moira and Douglas Edmunds and grew up in the south of Glasgow.
 Edmunds' paternal grandfather, John Morris from Fife, is said to have been part of a gang of fervent Scottish nationalists that included the poet Hugh MacDiarmid, which planned to steal the Stone of Destiny from Westminster Abbey.
 Such was John Morris' strength that he was to be responsible for carrying the stone, and trained for this task by lifting a heavy steel ingot at his work at the Beardmore forge in Glasgow.
 The family changed the name from Morris to Edmunds because John was convicted of bigamy and desertion.
 Gregor Edmunds' great-grandfather, also called John Morris, fought for money in boxing booths.
 Gregor's father, Douglas was the World Caber Tossing Champion in the 1970s and wrote an autobiography titled "The World's Greatest Tosser".
 Douglas was also a founder of The World's Strongest Man competition.
 Despite being immersed in strength sports Edmunds initially asked for a skateboard for his tenth birthday but was given a shot put.
 Following in his father's footsteps, he began training for Highland Games events and at the age of 17 he was Scottish Junior Highland Games Champion.
 Additionally, he studied and completed an HND in Sports Therapy Twickenham.